datawire/envconfig/README.md

  - Allows setting different parse-modes ("parser"), without using weird types.
 It is easy to add new parsers.
- - Supports nested structs, though it is not possible to add a prefix (as https://github.com/sethvargo/go-envconfig allows you to do.
+ - Supports nested structs, though it is not possible to add a prefix (as https://github.com/sethvargo/go-envconfig allows you to do).
  - Tag options are parsed more idiomatically (`"env:comma,separated,list"`) than https://github.com/kelseyhightower/envconfig.